iceteagroup/wisej-examples/ReadOnlyMixin/README.md

 A mixin is partial theme definition.
 It extends or overrides the application theme, no matter what theme is used by the application

-A mixin file must be named <arbitrary_mixin_name>__.mixin.theme__ and must ih the /Themes folder.
+A mixin file must be named <arbitrary_mixin_name>__.mixin.theme__ and must in the /Themes folder.
 It can be an __EmbeddedResource__ or a __Content__ file.
 This project uses the later option.

-Even if the theme or mixin files are an EmbeddedResource, you can always override them on runtime, by changing the files in the /Themes folder; No need to recompile the application.
+Even if the theme or mixin files are an EmbeddedResource, you don't need to recompile the application to change them.
+To override theme or mixin files on runtime, just change the files in the /Themes folder.

 Embedded themes and mixins in __other assemblies__ are loaded only when the __[assembly:WisejResources]__ attribute is present in __AssemblyInfo.cs__ file.